Protecting Your Home with Title Insurance

-Are you looking for a mortgage loan?
-We can help!
+Are you looking for a new mortgage?
+We'd be thrilled to discuss our many mortgage solutions!
 Give us a call at 561-395-4264.
 Want to get started?
-Apply Here.
+Apply Online Now.

-Buying a home may be the biggest investment you make in your lifetime.
-So before you close, you need to know that no one else has a claim to the property.
+The biggest investment you will make in your lifetime will probably be purchasing a home.
+So before you close, you need to be sure that that nobody else has a claim to the property.

-The title company searches the property's title history.
-The title insurance company can almost always identify any title problems and clear up these problems prior to closing.
+The title company performs an extensive search on the property's title history.
+Through its research, the title insurance company can usually find any title problems and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-If this happens, the title insurance company will defend your title and will cost you nothing.
+If this happens, the title insurance company will defend the title at no expense to you.

 - Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
-Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Many other complicated problems define "Defective title" or "Clouded Title."
-The title insurance policy will protect you from these errors if the title company misses them.
+Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
+Any number of other complex problems define "Defective title" or "Clouded Title."
+The title insurance policy will protect you from these errors if the title company doesn't discover them.